martzyx/clerkshortcutpro/README.md

 4. Load Unpacked Extension: Click on the Load unpacked button which will appear after you have enabled Developer Mode.
 This will open a file dialogue box.

-5. Select the Extension Folder: In the file dialogue box, navigate to the location where you installed this repo.
-Select the folder "chrome" and click Open or Select Folder (the exact wording may vary depending on your operating system).
+5. Select the chrome Extension Folder: In the file dialogue box, navigate to the location where you installed this repo.
+Select the folder "chrome" and click Open or Select Folder.

 6. Verify the Extension: Your extension should now be listed among your other installed extensions.
 You should see its name, version, and a few options to manage it.
 Check if the extension icon appears in your Chrome extensions.

 If using firefox:
-1. Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and
-2. select the firefox-clerkshorcutpro-x.x.x.zip file in the ClerkShortcutPro/firefox directory.
-I am currently waiting for approval from Moz for a full permanent release.
+1. In Firefox, click on the menu button (three horizontal lines) located in the top-right corner of the browser window.

+2. From the menu, select Add-ons.
+This will open the Firefox Add-ons Manager.

+3. In the Add-ons Manager, click on the gear icon (⚙) located in the top-right corner of the page.

+4. From the dropdown menu, choose Install Add-on From File.

+5. Navigate to the location where you downloaded the firefox-clerkshortcutpro-x.x.x.xpi file.
+Select the file and click on the Open button.

+6. The Clerk Shortcut Pro extension is now ready to use.
+You may need to restart Firefox for the extension to take effect.

 If updating chrome manifest, use `node convertManifest.js` to automatically update firefox manifest